SOUROURYOUSSEF/enterprise-rails/README.md

 ### Can Ruby/Rails be used for building large scale enterprise applications?

-I recently worked on a client project that involved a creating an architecture/infrastructure for developing an enterprise application on Rails framework.
+I recently worked on a client project that involved creating an architecture/infrastructure for developing an enterprise application on Rails framework.
 Refer to the WIKI page for a detailed discussion on the architecture.
 Many mistakes were made and many lessons were learned while working on this project.

-This open-source project aims to extract those learnings and past expriences into creating a reusable blueprint for developing enterprise applications on Rails platform.
+This open-source project aims to extract those learnings and past experiences into creating a reusable blueprint for developing enterprise applications on Rails platform.

+- Modular plug-in architecture
+- Clear separation of concerns
+- Use of Rails best practices and idioms
+- Fully integrated read-to-use sample application

 ### What is Enterprise Application?